Kuopio: History

-After World War II, the city's population grew significantly, due in part to the settlement of Karelian evacuees and the high birth rate.
-The rapid growth of the population forced the expansion of schools; at the end of the 1940s, support was also provided for school transports and the provision of free school meals (the poor people had received it in Kuopio since 1902).
-The large number of young people and the lack of activities for youths also gave rise to outbreaks of violence in the city, such as the Kuopio Market Riot in September 1965 which was a spontaneous event instigated by two young men; 30 young people were fined for rioting.
-In the 1960s, the first construction of the actual suburb, Puijonlaakso, began.
-Since then, the new areas have each grown in turn: in the 1960s, Puijonlaakso and Tiihotar (as part of Saarijärvi); In the 1970s Saarijärvi, Kelloniemi and Levänen; In the 1980s, Jynkkä and Neulamäki.
+Following World War II, Kuopio's population would grow significantly due in part to the settlement of Karelian evacuees and a high birth rate.
+Population growth necessitated the expansion of schools.
+At the end of the 1940s, support was also provided for school transports and the provision of free school meals, expanding a welfare program that had been active since 1902.
+In the 1960s, the construction of suburbs began with the development of Puijonlaakso.
+Since then, Kuopio has seen the further construction and growth of suburban areas.
+These include Tiihotar (as part of Saarijärvi) in the 1960s, Saarijärvi, Kelloniemi, and Levänen in the 1970s, and Jynkkä and Neulamäki in the 1980s.

-The municipality of Maaninka joined the city of Kuopio in 2015, the town of Nilsiä in 2013, and Karttula in 2011, as did Vehmersalmi in 2005, Riistavesi in 1973, and Kuopion maalaiskunta in 1969.
+The city of Kuopio has expanded to encompass several surrounding towns.
+The municipality of Maaninka joined the city of Kuopio in 2015, the town of Nilsiä in 2013, and Karttula in 2011, Vehmersalmi in 2005, Riistavesi in 1973, and Kuopion maalaiskunta in 1969.